-In addition to operating, fee replacement, repair and rehabilitation and cash capital appropriations, the State of Indiana funds certain specific activities for Indiana's public colleges and universities, referred to as line items.
-We are seeking Trustee approval to request line item appropriations for the University totaling \$29.1 million for both FY 2024 and FY 2025.
-1
+In addition to operating, fee replacement (debt service), facility repair and rehabilitation and cash capital appropriations, the State of Indiana funds certain specific activities for Indiana's public colleges and universities, referred to as line items.
+Table 1, below, shows Purdue's five line items and their FY25 appropriations.
+Appropriation changes for these programs are determined by individualized request, separate from the performance metrics used to determine each university's operating appropriation.